-While all of these sources are potentially suitable, their usability in a particular case may be limited by the amount of DNA or cells obtained.
+While all of these sources are potentially suitable, their usability in a particular case may be limited by the fixative or the amount of DNA or cells obtained.

 Decalcified bone marrow core biopsy material cannot be used.
 A summary comparing these 3 MRD assessment methodologies is found in Table 2.